cristianormd/yeelight-ambiance/README.md

-## Yeelight Screen
+## Yeelight Ambiance
-    Basic application to change Yeelight colors based on what is currently playing on your monitor
+    Application that changes light color in real time to match what is currently on screen